 Weezer gained a lot of attention recently for their cover of Toto's "Africa."
 (Here they are performing it with Weird Al.) And, in what was just a beautiful exchange, Toto covered Weezer's "Hash Pipe" in return, but that's a story for a different article.

-Weezer isn't the first to pick up the Toto gauntlet.
+But Weezer isn't the first to pick up the Toto gauntlet.
 A lot of other bands have tried their hand at performing "Africa."
 They range from a rendition voiced by a rubber chicken to an uninspired version by the usually fantastic Postmodern Jukebox.
 Despite the fact that it's a song nearly everyone has sung along to enthusiastically, it seems to be a tricky one for folks to get a handle on.
 It lends itself to gimmicks, lethargy, singing-by-the-numbers, and overly self-aware smarminess.
-Fortunately, some folks get it right (at least in my estimation).
+Fortunately, some folks get it right, at least in my estimation.

 So, with that being said, here are five great non-Weezer covers of "Africa."

 Projecto Z is a Brazilian band.
 Judging by their web page and my very limited ability to read Portuguese, they do a lot of covers, and are available for corporate events and that sort of thing.
 No shame in that; working musicians have to do what working musicians have to do.
 If that truly is their main line of work, perhaps it explains why this is probably the most straightforward, faithful cover to make the list.
 That may seem like faint praise, but there's a lot of talent in this band, and, darn it, their version just radiates happiness.